TheatrumMundi/TheatrumMundi/_posts/2023-01-01-After-Rilke's-Panther.markdown

 date:   2023-01-01 16:26:00 +0100
 categories: jekyll update
 ---
-I am hardly satisfied by the following, but some lines have turned out better than expected.
+The following is mostly unacceptable, but there are a few small successes which justify sharing it regardless.
 The rendering of the first stanza is especially unfortunate.

 His sight, by its passage across the bars, is <br>
 become so weary it beholds no more. <br>